PX4/PX4-user_guide/en/middleware/xrce_dds.md

     (See https://micro-xrce-dds.docs.eprosima.com/en/stable/client_api.html#session , `uxr_init_session`.)
   - [XRCE_DDS_DOM_ID](../advanced_config/parameter_reference.md#XRCE_DDS_DOM_ID): The DDS domain ID.
     This provides a logical separation between DDS networks, and can be used to separate clients on different networks.
-    By default, ROS2 operates on ID 0.
+    By default, ROS 2 operates on ID 0.

 :::note
 Many ports are already have a default configuration.